scsm-ua/kirtan-guide-en/songs/yo-nanto-nanta-vaktrair-niravadhi.md

     svapnavach chaiva mithyā śrī-nityānanda-chandraṁ patita-śaraṇa-daṁ
     gaura-daṁ taṁ bhaje ’ham

-O Nityānanda Prabhu, emperor amidst the per- sonal associates of Śrīman Mahāprabhu!
+O Nityānanda Prabhu, emperor amidst the personal associates of Śrīman Mahāprabhu!
 Kindly grant this fallen soul deep and resolute faith in that pure and divine figure of Śrī Gaurāṅga.
-Lord Gaurāṅga’s person- ality exclusively embodies the sweet nectar relished deep within the devotional mellows of Śrī Śrī Rādhā-Krishna’s Pastimes.
+Lord Gaurāṅga’s personality exclusively embodies the sweet nectar relished deep within the devotional mellows of Śrī Śrī Rādhā-Krishna’s Pastimes.
 But if Your lotus feet are over-looked, than all so-called devotional orations and prayers meant for the highest worship become false, like a dream.
 I worship You, that great personality Nityānanda-chandra, who openly bestows shelter to the most fallen souls, freely granting the association of Śrī Gaurāṅgadev.